-For the year ended December 31, 2016, the primary elements of compensation for the named executive officers consisted of annual cash base salary, discretionary annual bonus (satisfied principally through the issuance of Enterprise common units), phantom unit and profits interest awards under long-term incentive arrangements and other compensation, including very limited perquisites.
-For the years ended December 31, 2015 and 2014, the primary compensation elements consisted of annual cash base salary, discretionary annual cash bonus awards, phantom unit awards and other compensation, including very limited perquisites.
-For the year ended December 31, 2014, other compensation for Messrs.
-Teague, Fowler and Ordemann also included a cash retention bonus.
+For the years ended December 31, 2017 and 2016, the primary elements of compensation for the named executive officers consisted of annual cash base salary, discretionary annual bonus (satisfied principally through the issuance of Enterprise common units), phantom unit and profits interest awards under long-term incentive arrangements and other compensation, including very limited perquisites.
+For the year ended December 31, 2015, the primary compensation elements consisted of annual cash base salary, discretionary annual cash bonus awards, phantom unit awards and other compensation, including very limited perquisites.
 With respect to the annual periods presented in the Summary Compensation Table, EPCO's compensation package for the named executive officers did not include any compensation elements based on targeted performance-based criteria.
 We believe that the absence of targeted performance-based criteria has the effect of discouraging excessive risk taking by our named executive officers.

-Changes in the base salaries of our named executive officers during the three years ending December 31, 2016 were largely budget-driven and made consistent relative to increases in the base salaries of our other executive officers.
+Changes in the base salaries of our named executive officers during the three years ending December 31, 2017 were largely budget-driven and made consistent relative to increases in the base salaries of our other executive officers.

 The bonus awards are discretionary and, in combination with annual base salaries, are intended to yield competitive total compensation levels for the named executive officers and drive performance in support of our business strategies, as well as the performance of other EPCO affiliates for which the named executive officer may perform services.
-The annual bonus amount presented for each named executive officer reflects a general consideration of our overall financial performance for those periods, along with a subjective judgment of each named executive officer's contribution in support of that performance, without any weight or formula given to any specific financial performance measures.
+The annual bonus amount presented for each named executive officer reflects a general consideration of our overall financial results for those periods.
+This consideration takes into account a number of our financial measures (e.g., non-GAAP gross operating margin and distributable cash flow metrics) and our performance relative to peers, without any weight or formula given to any specific financial performance measures.
+In addition, a subjective judgment of each named executive officer's performance for those periods is taken into account and reflected in the annual bonus amounts.
 The bonus amounts are also based on the level and position of such named executive officers and the relative compensation paid to our other executive officers.

 Each of our named executive officers has been granted equity-based compensation.
 The amount of equity-based compensation granted to our named executive officers reflects a general consideration of our overall financial performance, along with a subjective judgment of each named executive officer's contribution in support of that performance, without any weight or formula given to any specific financial performance measures.
-The value of equity-based awards granted to the named executive officers are also based on the level and position of such named executive officers and the relative compensation paid to our other executive officers.
+The value of equity-based awards granted to the named executive officers are also based on the level and position of such named executive officers received grants of phantom unit awards for the periods presented in the summary compensation table.

-Each of the named executive officers received a grant of phantom unit awards in 2016.
-In addition, during February 2016, EPCO formed three limited partnerships (generally referred to as "Employee Partnerships") to serve as long-term incentive arrangements for key employees of EPCO by providing them a "profits interest" in an Employee Partnership.
-The names of the Employee Partnerships formed in February 2016 are EPD PubCo Unit I L.P. ("PubCo I"), EPD PubCo Unit II L.P. ("PubCo II") and EPD PrivCo Unit I L.P. ("PrivCo I").
+In addition, EPCO formed four limited partnerships (generally referred to as "Employee Partnerships") in 2016 to serve as long-term incentive arrangements for key employees of EPCO by providing them a "profits interest" in an Employee Partnership.
+The names of the Employee Partnerships are EPD PubCo Unit I L.P. ("PubCo I"), EPD PubCo Unit II L.P. ("PubCo II"), EPD PubCo Unit II L.P. ("PubCo II"), EPD PubCo Unit III L.P. ("PubCo III") and EPD PrivCo Unit I L.P. ("PrivCo I").
 Each of our named executive officers participates in one of these Employee Partnerships.
-See "Grants of Equity-Based Awards in Fiscal Year 2016" within this Item 11 for information regarding each type of award granted in 2016.